aptos-labs/aptos-core/developer-docs-site/docs/concepts/index.md

 ---
-title: "Aptos Concepts"
+title: "Learn Aptos Concepts"
 slug: "aptos-concepts"
 hidden: false
 ---

-# Aptos Concepts
+# Learn Aptos Concepts

 Start here to get into the core concepts of the Aptos blockchain.